frankois944/kmp-mvvm-exploration/README.md

 https://github.com/frankois944/kmp-mvvm-exploration/blob/main/iosApp/iosApp/UIKIt/MyFirstScreenViewController.swift

-UIKit is not dead, we can use the `SharedViewModel` and the SKIE combine support
+UIKit is not dead, we can use the `SharedViewModel` class and the SKIE combine support

 ## Thinking